-Graduate students in Engineering at Parks College of Engineering, Aviation and Technology will demonstrate:
+Graduate students pursuing an M.S. in Engineering at Parks College of Engineering, Aviation and Technology will graduate prepared to demonstrate:

 These attributes will be assessed during the required examination milestones.
-For a Master of Science (M.S.) degree, the required milestone is a written research report/thesis and corresponding oral defense presentation.
-The M.S. course only option can be assessed through a portfolio process by the housing program.
+For a Master of Science (M.S.), the required milestone is a written research report/thesis and corresponding oral defense presentation.
+The M.S. course-only option can be assessed through a portfolio process by the housing program.

 The master’s degree in engineering requires a minimum of 30 credits beyond a bachelor’s degree.
 If students pursue an option in research, six of the total credits to the degree must be in thesis research.
 If students pursue the project option, three of the total credits for the degree must be devoted to carrying out a project, approved by a faculty advisor.